hoprnet/docs-rpch-net/versioned_docs/version-Alpha/tutorial-extras/Using-RPCh-with-your-own-wallet.md

 ### Configuring logs

 You can configure your logs to reduce spam by editing the docker command you are running.
 After the `Debug` tag you can list paths you do not want to see, e.g. add `-rpch:somepath`.
-By default the original commad provided to you does not show logs for RPCh metrics.
+By default, the original command provided to you does not show logs for RPCh metrics.
 Note: `DEBUG="rpch*, -*metrics"`, this asks it to print all RPCh logs except the metrics.

 ```
 docker run -e DEBUG="rpch*,-*metrics" -e RESPONSE_TIMEOUT=10000 -e DISCOVERY_PLATFORM_API_ENDPOINT=https://staging.discovery.rpch.tech -e PORT=8080 -e DATA_DIR=app -e CLIENT=shoulder-chapter-stems-broke-particular  --name rpc-server -p 8080:8080 --rm  europe-west6-docker.pkg.dev/rpch-375921/rpch/rpc-server:f8a6bf7